Walk amongst Ireland’s highest peaks on the Emerald Isle’s longest hiking trail, The Kerry Way

 Today you will pass through a spectacular mountain landscape in some of Ireland’s most rugged countryside, where sheep outnumber humans.
 You will walk along boreens (small, quiet roads), forest trails and mountain paths, passing Cummeenduff Lough and Ireland’s highest mountain, Carrauntoohil (1,039m).

 Cooky Monsters Café is an ideal halfway stopping point for toasted sandwiches and homemade ice cream, much-needed energy food before you tackle the steep climb out of the Bridia Valley.
 As you reach the top of the mountain pass you are rewarded with stunning views of Lough Acoose and the Dingle Peninsula beyond.
-The path descends steeply into the Derrynafeana Valley, before turning through a forest and then joining a tarmac road for the final 1 km to your destination in Glencar.
+The path descends steeply into the Derrynafeana Valley, before turning through a forest and then joining a tarmac road for for 1 km to the Climbers Inn in Glencar.
+If you are staying at Blackstones House, your hosts will be happy to pick you up from the Climbers Inn.
+Alternatively, you can walk the additional 6 km along lovely forest and riverside paths.

 Day 4: Glencar to Glenbeigh